-- Play a critical role in setting the agenda and tone of the Institute. - Help promote overall awareness of the Summer Institute. - Attend planning team meetings and participate in planning conference calls. - Develop curricular philosophy and implementation of curriculum, which includes ethics cases, case studies, role-playing skits and setting schedule for the Institute. - Assist the Co-Directors with recruiting, selecting and advising mentors and workshop presenters. - Update, review, and compile the Summer Institute materials for participants, mentors and Planning Team. - Help coordinate mentor meetings during the Institute. - Develop the Institute's evaluation format, compile results, and use it as a basis for changes in the Institute. - Provide evaluation feedback to workshop presenters. - \circ $\;$ Write thank you notes to mentors and presenters of the Institute. - Fulfill a four-year term, one for training and three on staff, for the full Institute, which traditionally occurs in the beginning of August, Monday through Friday. - Participate in all Institute activities. - Develop and update the Institute registration brochure and mail to all NYSACAC members and affiliated groups. - Organize the Summer Institute raffle at the annual spring conference to raise scholarship monies for participants. - Canvas colleges and schools for donations for the raffle. - Select and purchase mementos for mentors and workshop presenters. - Work in liaison with the site staff, traditionally at Skidmore College, to ensure the smooth operation of the Summer Institute. - \circ $\;$ Assist Co-Directors in the pre-Institute workshop for mentors.
+- Play a critical role in setting the agenda and tone of the Institute. - Help promote overall awareness of the Summer Institute. - Attend planning team meetings and participate in planning conference calls. - Develop curricular philosophy and implementation of curriculum, which includes ethics cases, case studies, role-playing skits and setting schedule for the Institute. - Assist the Co-Directors with recruiting, selecting, and advising mentors and workshop presenters. - Update, review, and compile the Summer Institute materials for participants, mentors, and planning team. - Help coordinate mentor meetings during the Institute. - Develop the Institute's evaluation format, compile results, and use it as a basis for changes in the Institute. - Provide evaluation feedback to workshop presenters. - Write thank you notes to mentors and presenters of the Institute. - Fulfill a four-year term, one for training and three on staff, for the full Institute, which traditionally occurs in the beginning of August, Monday through Friday. - Participate in all Institute activities.

+- Develop and update the Summer Institute promotional content and registration forms and distribute to members and affiliated groups. - Select and purchase mementos for mentors and workshop presenters. - Work in liaison with the site staff to ensure the smooth operation of the Summer Institute. - Assist Co-Directors in the pre-Institute workshop for mentors.